What is Medroxyprogesterone Acetate Injection?

 - Hypersensitivity or allergy to Medroxyprogesterone acetate or other components in the formula.

-- Currently suffering from or being treated for or having a past history of Blood clotting disorders or conditions that predispose to it, such as, thromboembolism, Thrombophlebitis, brain or cerebral stroke, severe uncontrolled high blood pressure.
+- Currently suffering from or being treated for or having a past history of Blood clotting disorders or conditions that predispose to it, such as thromboembolism, Thrombophlebitis, brain or cerebral stroke, and severe uncontrolled high blood pressure.

 - Severe Liver disease or deranged liver function tests.

-The precautions to be taken when undergoing treatment with Depo Provera shot are as follows:
+The precautions to be taken when undergoing treatment with a Medroxyprogesterone Acetate shot are as follows:

-- Visual disturbances especially those arising out of the retinal vessels must be medically re-examined prior to use of Depot Provera.
+- Visual disturbances especially those arising out of the retinal vessels must be medically re-examined prior to use of Medroxyprogesterone Acetate

 - The possibility of pregnancy and especially an ectopic pregnancy must be recognized in cases of vaginal bleeding with abdominal pain and a positive pregnancy test.

-- A Pap smear is preferable in women at a higher risk for cervical cancer or even otherwise it is beneficial to get it done prior to Depot Provera use.
+- A Pap smear is preferable in women at a higher risk for cervical cancer or even otherwise it is beneficial to get it done prior to Medroxyprogesterone Acetate use.

-- Lab Tests: Depot Provera interferes in the Lab analysis of the following tests.
+- Lab Tests: Medroxyprogesterone Acetate interferes in the Lab analysis of the following tests.

-- Plasma or Urinary Steroids: Reduction in levels of Cortisol, estrogen, Progesterone, Testosterone.
+- Plasma or Urinary Steroids: Reduction in levels of Cortisol, estrogen, Progesterone, and Testosterone.

 - Plasma or Urinary Gonadotropins: Reductions in levels of LH and FSH.